Martinsburg, WV Veterans Affairs Medical Center (VAMC) Healing Garden

 FCE worked with the Project Architect to create an architectural renovation of existing patient rooms into a large all-purpose, interior dining area with new exterior doorways created into the future healing garden space, where medical center patients can relax, recuperate, and refocus in a more positive and therapeutic atmosphere.
 Together, the interior and exterior environments would provide a therapeutic space for activities and social interaction.
 The existing courtyard only had access through a mechanical room and was limited to lawn, trees and utilities.

 To determine a design, FCE worked with the Martinsburg VA staff by conducting a topographic survey and conducting interviews.
-Following the survey and interview, FCE determined that the design would include an exterior space, secured by a fence and implemented with sustainable stormwater management designs.
+Following the survey and interviews, FCE determined that the design would include an exterior space, secured by a fence and implemented with sustainable stormwater management designs.
 Two schematic site concepts were developed and featured:

 • Native Plantings

 • Landscape Lighting

 • Large, “porch like” patio partially covered by a roof and pergola